stagbl/stagbl/DMStag/Proposal.md

 PetscErrorCode DMStagVecGetArraysCompatible(DM dmstag0,**PetscScalar arr0,PetscBool readonly0,DM dmstag1,...);
 ```

-Note that we don't inlude anything about the coordinates in the above definition of compatibility.
+Note that we don't include anything about the coordinates or section in the above definition of compatibility.
-In most cases, one would only consider two `DMStag` objects to be compatible if their coordinates
-aligned on the overlapping strata.

 ## Stencil and Points Description

 `DMStag` has a flag for each stratum to determine if its points are included.

 `DMStag` accepts a number of degrees of freedom associated with points in each stratum.
-This may be 0, but typically one would rather clone the DM and turn the flag
-off for that stratum entirely.
+There might be some argument for allowing this to be zero, but as in most cases one would
+simply create a new `DMStag` object.
 Thus, in our creation routines below we
-simply set these flags by checking if the corresponding DOF count is zero.
+simply set these flags by checking if the corresponding dof count is zero.
 The user could turn them back on with the `DMStag` API before SetUp.

+The creation routines below accept a single element-wise stencil argument
+which determines the sizes of the ghost regions in the local representations.

+Operations should eventually be expanded to add more specific stencil information which can be used
+to create operators and perhaps to reduce halo exchange information.
 We define stencil types, which may apply to point in one, some, or all strata.

 - `DMSTAG_STENCIL_NONE` (placeholder when stratum is not active, or dof is 0)